Torndeco/pyBEscanner/README.txt

 	* No python rcon networking code
 	* No / very little exception handling code...
 		If there is a typo in filter files will cause app to crash
-	* If logged code entry contains more than one line, race condition between reading file versus battleye
-	* Health may cause Dementia, Hair Loss, Loss of Life

 Notes:-